Jarviniazh/Module-1-Challenge-Kickstarter/Kickstarter_Analysis_Written_Report.md

 ## Results

 - What are two conclusions you can draw about the Outcomes based on Launch Date?
+  1. Overall the successful cases are way more than the failed and the canceled ones.
+And the canceled ones are relatively low that she might not consider seriously during the campaign.
+  2. Summertime (May to September) seems to be a proper campaign season for Louise.
+During those months she could obtain the greatest number of feedbacks.
+And the other months the outcomes might fluctuant.

 - What can you conclude about the Outcomes based on Goals?
+  - To guarantee a higher successful rate of her fundraising campaign, we suggest Louise set her goal no greater than $19,999, the higher goal will lead to a greater change of failure.
+Though the lower the mount, the higher successful rate she would obtain, considering the efficiency and her budget, it is better to have a goal no less than $1,000.

 - What are some limitations of this dataset?
+  1. The dataset was collected between 2009 to 2017, might not reflect the current circumstances, since the inflation rate rises a lot and people may change their entertainment preferences.
+  2. The dataset contains multiple countries outcomes.
+Therefore, it is hard to set a general goal of funding goals, due to the different income level and denomination of currency.
+  3. The different currencies would impact the analysis of the relation between outcomes and their funding goals and decrease the reliability of our conclusion.
+It is better to set a benchmark currency, then convert the other to that benchmark currency

 - What are some other possible tables and/or graphs that we could create?
+  1. Bar chart: easy to compare the data between different outcomes at a glance.
+Besides understand the trend differences using line chart, we could use bar chart to shows which month or goal range would lead to the highest number of successful.
+  2. Box and Whisker: this graph could help us figure out whether there are any outliers in the dataset, then adjust some analysis approach based on the results.